 - Subspecies of the common garter snake.

-- Nearly black background color with three bright longitudinal stripes running the length of the body; underside is pale yellow or bluish gray.
+- Nearly black background color with three bright stripes running the length of the body; underside is pale yellow or bluish gray.

 - Thought to be common in the past, now in decline for no apparent reason.

 - In Yellowstone area, observed only in the Falls River drainage in the Bechler region and three miles south of the south entrance along the Snake River.

 - In the Yellowstone area, it eats mostly toads, chorus frogs, fish remains, and earthworms; can eat relatively poisonous species.

 - Predators include fish, birds, and carnivorous mammals.